initmahesh/MLAI-community-labs/README.md

 - You can choose from two modes, manual(1) or auto(0).
 - Finally, `py edge_to_blob.py`

 # Using the scraper
-Using `get_images_from_web.py` you can download images from any url to train the model for some other objects.

-## Setup the scraper
-- Download the version of Chrome web driver that matches installed Google Chrome version. `https://chromedriver.chromium.org/downloads`
-- Add the path where the chrome driver exists to 'driver'.
-- eg. (driver = webdriver.Chrome(executable_path=r"C:\path\to\chromedriver.exe"))
-- Search the object on Google images, copy the google image search `url` and add it to the code.
+If you wish to train the model with your own data you can use the provided scraper which uses silenium to scrape images from the internet.
+Refer this readme to know how to set up and run the provided scraper. `silenium readme link here`

 # Quick tutorial
 https://github.com/initmahesh/MLAI-community-labs/assets/62789637/8a5d3306-94c5-42d9-9b7e-40c9eea407c6